Wageningen University & Research: History

 In 1876 the Rijkslandbouwschool (National Agricultural College) was established in Wageningen.
-Due to the development of the training to a higher educational level it changed in 1896 to the Hoogere Land- en Boschbouwschool (Agricultural and Forestry College) and in 1904 in Rijks Hoogere Land-, Tuin- en Boschbouwschool (National Agricultural, Horticulture and Forestry College).
+Developing to training at a higher educational level in 1896 it changed its name to the Hoogere Land- en Boschbouwschool (Agricultural and Forestry College) and in 1904 to Rijks Hoogere Land-, Tuin- en Boschbouwschool (National Agricultural, Horticulture and Forestry College).

-In 1918 the school became academic by law (Academic Education Act).
-The name changed to Rijks Landbouw Hoogeschool (National Agricultural College).
-The opening date and official start date is 9 March 1918.
+In 1918 the school became an academic instruction by law (Academic Education Act).
+The name changed to Rijks Landbouw Hoogeschool (National Agricultural College), which is currently celebrated as its dies natalis (foundation date) at 9 March 1918.

-In 1986 the "hogescholen" (comparable to scientific institute of technology) were renamed to University in a modification of the Academic Education Act.
+In 1986 the research oriented "hogescholen" (comparable to research and scientific oriented institute of technology or business schools) were renamed University in a modification of the Academic Education Act.
 The new name became Landbouwuniversiteit Wageningen (LUW) (Wageningen Agricultural University (WAU)).
-The 1986 law changes resulted in the use of the name hogeschool in the Dutch system to be used exclusively for universities of applied science.

-Over the years the research and teaching branched out into life sciences in general, while interest for agriculture as a career opportunity waned.
-In 1997, when the DLO institutes merged with the university, the new organisation was rebranded as Wageningen UR (Wageningen University and Research Centre); with the university being renamed Wageningen University.
+Over the years the research and teaching branched out into life sciences in general.
+In 1997, when the agricultural research institutes (Dienst Landbouwkundig Onderzoek / Service of agricultural research) merged with the university, the new holding company was rebranded as Wageningen UR (Wageningen University and Research Centre); with the university being renamed Wageningen University.
 Under Dutch laws the university and the institutes had to remain separate legal entities.

 In 2006, the university of applied sciences Van Hall Larenstein became part of Wageningen UR.
-The idea was to create better collaboration between applied teaching and research at Van Hall and the academic research at Wageningen University.
+The intention was to create better collaboration between applied teaching and research at Van Hall and the academic research at Wageningen University.
 This would also support students to continue with an academic program upon completing their applied degree.
 However, due to differences in organizational culture and incompatibility of procedures, the collaboration remained problematic.
 In 2012 it was decided that Van Hall Larenstein would leave Wageningen UR and continue as an independent school once more.
 In the spring of 2015 the separation was marked by the move of the final Wageningen-based Van Hall Larenstein studies back to Velp.

-In 2009 it was decided that the university would consistently use the English name in its communication, and that university research could be presented under the name of the university: Wageningen University (WU) (as an alternative of using the name Wageningen UR).
+In 2009 it was decided that the university would use the English brand in its communication.
+University research could be presented under the name of either the university: Wageningen University (WU), or under of the name Wageningen University and Research (WUR).
 On 6 September 2016 Wageningen University and the research institutes became one joint brand: Wageningen University & Research (WUR).

 On 9 March 2018 Wageningen University celebrated her 100 years anniversary.
-During this year there were many events and festivities around the campus and in the city of Wageningen.
+In 2018 many events and festivities around the campus and in the city of Wageningen were organised, and the university was presented with a carillon installed at the main campus.

 Academic profile

 Wageningen University was the first Dutch university or school that was allowed to use the European Credit Transfer and Accumulation System (ECTS) label.
-This label is awarded by the European Commission and guarantees the quality of the study programme.
-The university consequently applies this system, thus promoteing the mobility of students within Europe and preventing study delay.
+This label is awarded by the European Commission and guarantees the quality of the study program.
+The university consequently applies this system, thus promoting the mobility of students within Europe and preventing study delay.